oscarfzs/creditflux_downloader/README.md

 #### Quick Start #####

 The quickest way to download excel sheets from the site is within Python's interactive mode.
-While inside the application folder, open up Terminal or Command Prompt and type `python -i main.py`, which will display the following:
+While inside the application folder, open up Terminal or Command Prompt and type `python -i main.py`

 ```
 $ python -i main.py